 ABOUT THIS COURSE

-In this course, Chris will demonstrate how to identify, explore and tackle the parts of the practical course that are most challenging.
 You will discover ways to achieve the best outcomes in the written paper and design even more effective drama schemes of work to suit the OCR criteria.
 Delegates will be given exemplar materials that you will be able to adapt for your setting to achieve this.
-Above all this course will fill you with renewed enthusiasm and joy for this subject.
+You will also take away practical teaching tips on how best to motivate and enthuse students with a love for the subject.

 BENEFITS OF ATTENDING